mazeyqian/mazey/README.md

 ## API Examples

-There ara some examples maintained by hand below.
+There are some examples maintained by hand below.
 For more information, please check the [full documentation](https://mazey.cn/t/m).

 **Table of Contents**